Powering Up North American Market Access: Wallbox and UL

-“We started working with Wallbox on a component construction review,” said David Braeutigam, senior project engineer for UL.
+“We started working with Wallbox on a component construction review,” said David Braeutigam, senior project engineer for UL Solutions.
 “And then we planned the testing.
 We worked closely with them to ensure they had the knowledge necessary to understand and conduct the tests in accordance with the standards.”

 Download the full case story to learn how our services supported Wallbox entering the North American market.